Tianshi-Lian/ascension/README.md

 The project currently builds on Windows & Linux(Ubuntu) with `g++` and `clang++` using ISO `c++17`.

-It's recommended to set an alias for `./dunois/dev.bat` or `./dunois/dev.sh` so you can run commands from the main project directory such as `dev build`.
+It's recommended to set an alias for `./sophia/dev.bat` or `./sophia/dev.sh` so you can run commands from the main project directory such as `dev build`.
-- PowerShell: `New-Alias -Name dev -Value .\dunois\dev.bat`
+- PowerShell: `New-Alias -Name dev -Value .\sophia\dev.bat`
-- bash: `echo alias dev='./dunois/dev.sh' >> ~/.bashrc`
+- bash: `echo alias dev='./sophia/dev.sh' >> ~/.bashrc`

 **Commands:**
 - Help: `dev help`